erfanzar/EasyDeL/README.md

 Flax/Jax Models on TPU/GPU for both Serving and Training purposes.
 Additionally, EasyDeL will support mojo and will be rewritten for mojo as well.

+> [!NOTE]
+> EasyDeL is not Stable Right now due too changes are being made in Attention Mechanism and New Sharding strategies.

 Some of the key features provided by EasyDeL include:

 - Serving and API Engines for Using and serving LLMs in JAX as efficiently as possible.